SchulzLab/RAPID/README.md

 ###rapidDiff
 In each folder created by rapidDiff analysis exist the following files:
-* DiffExp_Statistics.csv - A CSV file containing the normal counts retrieved for each sample and the DESeq2 statistics obtained
+*DiffExp_Statistics.csv - A CSV file containing the normal counts retrieved for each sample and the DESeq2 statistics obtained
-* DiffExp_Plots.pdf - A PDF file containing MA-Plot, Heatmap of significantly expressed genes read counts, PCA plot of the samples analysed
+*DiffExp_Plots.pdf - A PDF file containing MA-Plot, Heatmap of top 'n' q-values, PCA plot of the samples analysed

 ##Example
 After installation you can try running RAPID using the provided script runTest.sh in the testData folder.